honglebs/honglebs/README.md

 - 🔭 I’m currently working on hongcodes.com
 - 🌱 I’m currently learning artificial intelligence at Georgia Tech.
 - 👯 I’m looking to collaborate on maps and satellite projects.
-- 🤔 I’m looking for help with real-time critical systems.
+- 🤔 I’m looking for help with real-time critical software systems.
 - 💬 Ask me about the best places to eat at any given time.
 - 📫 How to reach me (by email): hong.le@hongcodes.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can beat you in arm wrestling, with a 100% win rate
+- ⚡ Fun fact: I can beat you in arm wrestling, with an unwavering 100% win rate

 <!--
 **honglebs/honglebs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.